Catastrophism

 This work is a cooperation with the long-time collaborator, scriptwriter Chen Wan-Yin.

-A terrorist revisits the seashore where he practiced bomb-making and goes back to his home where he speaks a story about a suicidal scene.
+A bomb maker revisits the seashore where he practiced bomb-making and goes back to his home where he speaks a story about a suicidal scene.

 In 2003, Yang Ru-Men placed bombs on the city of Taipei more than ten times.
 Yet, none of the bombs was ignited.
 Yang’s action was later regarded as a struggle for farmers in the same vein of anti-neoliberalism and his sentence was mitigated.
 A few years after he was released from jail, his brother committed suicide at home.